Aniket4168/FindMyEstate/README.md

 * **Aniket Agrawal**
 * **Amit Kumar Shivhare**

-We are final year Computer Engineering students from the **Institute of Engineering and Technology (IET), DAVV, Indore**.
+We are final year Information Technology & Computer Engineering students from the **Institute of Engineering and Technology (IET), DAVV, Indore**.

 ---